top of page

 Nail Trimming

 On some Hedgehogs, their toenails grow very quickly and need to be trimmed every 10 to 14 days.
 Most of their toenails are opaque which makes it easy to recognize where the quick stops; therefore, easier to avoid cutting too much off at one time.
 The hard part is getting your Hedgehog to remain still long enough to let you get the job done quickly and safely.
 It is likely, that when you attempt to trim your Hedgehog’s nails for the first few times that he or she will attempt to roll in a ball.
-Sometimes, after they become accustomed to having their nails trimmed they start to relax, which makes the chore a little less challenging.
+Sometimes, after they become accustomed to having their nails trimmed, they start to relax, which makes the chore a little less challenging.

 Antibacterial or Alcohol wipes… To clean the feet and help control harmful bacteria.
 These can be purchased from Pharmacies and are inexpensive.

-Toenail trimmers … There are several pet nail trimmers on the market but we have found that most of them are a little large and bulky to use on such small feet.
+Toenail trimmers … There are several pet nail trimmers on the market, but we have found that most of them are a little large and bulky to use on such small feet.
 We use human fingernail trimmers, which seem more precise and easier to maneuver.

-Nick stop or antiseptic powder is something you should always keep available.
+Nick stops or antiseptic powder is something you should always keep available.
 It can be very handy to stop small bleeds and can be used if you accidentally trim too close and make a small nick to the quick causing it to bleed.
 You can purchase several brand names from your local pet store.
 For serious cuts, you should seek the advice of your veterinarian.

 OPTIONAL…A friend!
 Two people will make the chore much easier.